Nick Senzel Player Props: Reds vs. Phillies

-The Cincinnati Reds and Nick Senzel, who went 0-for-4 last time out, battle Taijuan Walker and the Philadelphia Phillies at Great American Ball Park, Friday at 6:40 PM ET.
+Nick Senzel -- 0-for-4 in his most recent game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Matt Strahm on the hill, on April 15 at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Phillies.
+In his most recent game he had a hitless showing (0-for-4) against the Phillies.

 Nick Senzel Game Info & Props vs. the Phillies